 Personally, I don't like using bleach and have found that warm water generally does the job.
 It can remove the bloom from the shell, but better that than risking bacteria forming in the incubator.

-Need more information about how to choose, store and assess the quality of fertile chicken eggs?
+Need more information about how to store, transport and assess the quality of fertile chicken eggs?

-This series of articles will take you to wherever you need to go, from before you buy to setting up your incubator!
+This series of articles will take you to wherever you need to go, from before you buy to setting the eggs in your incubator!